RamNull/reactor/docs/index.md

         ```java

-        // Just Subscription and trigger
+        // Just Subscription and trigger and gives the response
         subscribe();

         // do something with each item